5G-MAG/Getting-Started/pages/how-to-use.md

 # Subcategories

-## Subcategory: Specifications - Architecture
+## Subcategory: Under Development

-The `Specifications-Architecture` subcategory provides information about the high-level architecture of the respective project.
+The `Under Development` subcategory provides information about the high-level architecture of the respective project.
 It includes links to the relevant specifications and standards as well as high-level architecture diagrams about the technology.
 It is a good starting point to understand the relevant technologies and to identify the right specifications to study for a deeper understanding.

-## Subcategory: Features

-Some of the main topics contain a `Features` subcategory.
-This subcategory provides a detailed description of the features that are implemented in a release.
-Most of the implementations in the 5G-MAG Reference Tools are based on 3GPP specifications.
-The work in 3GPP is divided into releases.
-The `Features` subcategory provides a mapping of 3GPP features/releases to 5G-MAG Reference Tools repositories and release versions.
+This subcategory also contains information about the tools under development in relation to the specifications, features and release versions.

 ## Subcategory: Projects